Monday, March 30, 2009

 Our Very Own Leprechaun

-When all the mom's backs were turned Ethan decided to knock back the entire bottle of GREEN food coloring.
-Staining his mouth (I'd never seen green teeth before), his shirt and chest underneath, both hands, and his entire left foot.
+When all the moms' backs were turned Ethan decided to knock back the entire bottle of GREEN food coloring, staining his mouth (I'd never seen green teeth before), his shirt and chest underneath, both hands, and his entire left foot.
 The dye caused his mouth to go into saliva overdrive and he drooled green all over the toys.
 All the moms felt bad for laughing.
-I said go ahead and laugh its hilarious and its just a normal day for me.
-I refused to let the drooling green monster in into the brand new car so Chris and to meet us and walk him home.
+I said go ahead and laugh it's hilarious and it's just a normal day for me.
+I refused to let the drooling green monster in into the brand new car so Chris had to meet us and walk him home.

 Monday, March 16, 2009